An adverse selection approach to power pricing: Main results

 \item Principal's objective is to offer the tariffs which maximise his own profits: all payments she receives from consumers accepting the contract minus the costs for providing the total volume of electricity consumed by her clients.
-The provider can offer power either by buying on the electricity market or by producing it herself.

 \end{itemize}